mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_training-source.html.md

 Generators produce labeled data programmatically.
 This data is effectively infinite.
 A generator could, for example, produce a random (but known) integer, set of line segments, etc.

 <aside class="notice">
-Currently, during our private beta, you can <b>only</b> train with simulators as your training source.
+Currently, during the Bonsai Platform preview, you can <b>only</b> train with simulators as your training source.
 That is <i>generators</i> are not supported.
 </aside>

 ### Data